swaywm/swaylock/README.md

 ### From Packages

 Sway is available in many distributions.
-Try installing the "swayidle" package for yours.
+Try installing the "swaylock" package for yours.
 If it's not available, check out [this wiki page](https://github.com/swaywm/sway/wiki/Unsupported-packages) for information on installation for your distributions.